For the 2014 film:

 - Narm: Some of Fletcher's insults get so over-the-top that they become humorous.

-- Narm Charm: Even if you're laughing at some of Fletcher's outrageous insults, J.K.
-Simmons's powerhouse performance is still effective.
+- Narm Charm: But J.K.
+Simmons's powerhouse performance is still effective even if you're laughing at some of Fletcher's outrageous insults.

 - Unintentionally Unsympathetic: Several fans have noted that it can be hard to feel much empathy for Andrew simply because he's played by Miles Teller, who aside from this film has had a quite bad track record in his acting career.
 This became even more of an issue after his insulting comments about comic book fans regarding his role in the 2015 Fantastic Four film, especially since the guy we're supposed to dislike for abusing him is particularly famous for playing another Marvel character to utter perfection.